rust-lang-ja/book-ja/src/ch08-01-vectors.md

 <!--
-Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on `Vec<T>` by the standard library.
+Now that we’ve discussed some of the most common ways to use vectors, be sure to review [the API documentation][vec-api] for all the many useful methods defined on `Vec<T>` by the standard library.
 For example, in addition to `push`, a `pop` method removes and returns the last element.
 Let’s move on to the next collection type: `String`!